The-Hidden-Genius-Project/Fall-Immersion/Leadership/Financial Literacy /Taxes.md

 45 Minutes

 ## **Lesson Overview:**
 This informal leadership talk will cover the basics of how taxation affects employee paychecks.
 Students will learn about different types of taxes, how to read a paycheck, and the importance of understanding their deductions.
-The goal is to provide attendees with practical knowledge that will help them make informed financial decisions.
+The goal is to provide geniuses with practical knowledge that will help them make informed financial decisions.

 ## **Objectives:**
 - Understand different types of taxes (federal, state, and local) and their purposes.